goncalo-oliveira/rest-client/README.md

 ```

-Or when customizing/scoping a request
+or when customizing/scoping a request

 ```csharp
 var response = await restClient.Configure( "users", options =>